GangSuUGA/Network-Sensor-Location-Problem/MIP_Algorithm.md

 ## Branch-and-Bound Algorithm:

 ## Example:
-Here is an example in tutorial that use **Branch-and-Cut** via PuLP (a popular operations research modeling library for Python).
+Here is an example in tutorial of PuLP (a popular operations research modeling library for Python).
 You can find information about [**PuLP here**](https://github.com/coin-or/pulp).

 ```